 I took the broken piece and slipped it back into his mouth – it fit perfectly like a jigsaw puzzle.
 And had my assistant do a pre-prep scan.

 Then I took the broken piece off.
-Gave the patient a little Novocain and grounded away the piece that was still cemented.
+I gave the patient a little Novocain and grounded away the piece that was still cemented.
 I placed a cord and scanned the prep with our 3Shape TRIOS.
 The technician in the lab then designed and milled him a new crown.
-Ninety minutes later he left with a final crown and not a temporary.
+Ninety minutes later, he left with a final crown and not a temporary one.

 If you look at this case and compare it with what used to happen in the old days, that same procedure would have taken three visits.

 Now, anytime I see an emergency in our schedule that involves something broken, I'm thinking that we can turn it into production.
 And not just a stop-gap, put in a temporary and come back next week… I know that now, we can fit a crown using a TRIOS digital impression and our lab.
 For patients, like this example, digital is a lifesaver.

 But don't you lose money by not having the return visits?

 No, not at all.
 You have the same fee regardless of the number of visits.
 Because the patient is charged for the procedure and not per visit.
 So for us, we actually save time and money.

 Plus, not having to make a temp is a big patient benefit.
 They don't have to come back to our office.